elastic/elastic-serverless-forwarder/docs/README-AWS.md

       |`ELASTIC_APM_ACTIVE`       | `true` |
       |`ELASTIC_APM_SECRET_TOKEN` | token  |
       |`ELASTIC_APM_SERVER_URL`	  | url    |
-  * Still in the "Configuration" tab select "Triggers"
+  * Still in the "Configuration" tab select "Permissions"
+    * Click on the link of the IAM role for the Lambda under *Execution role* -> *Role name*
+    * In the new window add a new policy to the role, as described at [Lambda IAM permissions and policies](#lambda-iam-permissions-and-policies)
+  * Back to the "Configuration" tab in the Lambda window select "Triggers"
     * You can see an already defined SQS trigger for a queue with the prefix `elastic-serverless-forwarder-continuing-queue-`.
 This is an internal queue and should not be modified, disabled or removed.
     * Click on "Add trigger"
     * From "Trigger configuration" dropdown select "SQS"
-    * In the "SQS queue" field chose the queue or insert the ARN of the queue you want to use as trigger for your Elastic Forwarder for Serverless
+    * In the "SQS queue" field chose the queue or insert the ARN of the queue you want to use as trigger for your Elastic Serverless Forwarder
       * The SQS queue you want to use as trigger must have a visibility timeout of 910 seconds, 10 seconds more than the Elastic Forwarder for Serverless Lambda timeout.
     * Click on "Add"
-    *
-#### Lambda IAM permissions and policies
-Assure the Lambda is given AssumeRole permission to the following `ManagedPolicyArns`:
-* `arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole`
-* `arn:aws:iam::aws:policy/service-role/AWSLambdaSQSQueueExecutionRole`

-On top of this basic permission the following policies must be provided:
-* For the SQS queue resource that's reported in the `SQS_CONTINUE_URL` environment variable the following action must be allowed:
-  * `sqs:SendMessage`

-* For every S3 bucket resource that's reported in the `S3_CONFIG_FILE` environment variable the following action must be allowed on the S3 buckets' config file object key:
-  * `s3:GetObject`

-* For every S3 bucket resource that SQS queues are receiving notification from used by triggers of the Lambda the following action must be allowed on the S3 buckets' keys:
-  * `s3:GetObject`

-* For every Secret Manager secret that you want to refer in the yaml configuration file (see below) the following action must be allowed:
-  * `secretsmanager:GetSecretValue`

-* For every decrypt key that's not the default one that you used to encrypt your Secret Manager secrets with, the following action must be allowed:
-  * `kms:Decrypt`

-* For SQS queue resource that you want to use as triggers of the Lambda the proper permission are already included by `arn:aws:iam::aws:policy/service-role/AWSLambdaSQSQueueExecutionRole`:

 ### Cloudformation
 * Save the following yaml content as `sar-application.yaml`